jamesbachini/Stellar-Data/README.md

-# Stellar Data Query Tool
+# Stellar Data Tool

-A command-line tool for querying Stellar blockchain data from AWS public data lakes and converting XDR to JSON.
+A command line tool and REST API for querying the Stellar blockchain using public data lakes and RPC nodes, providing JSON formatted responses to simplify data availability.

 ## Overview

 This tool downloads Stellar ledger data from the public S3 bucket at `s3://aws-public-blockchain/v1.1/stellar/ledgers/`, decompresses the Zstandard-compressed XDR data, and converts it to JSON format.
+If data isn't available (Most recent blocks) it falls back to querying an RPC node.

+Available currently for Stellar mainnet only.
+Testnet coming soon (hopefully)

 ## Features

+- **Dual Mode Operation**: Use as CLI tool or REST API server
 - Downloads ledger data directly from AWS S3 public data lake
 - Automatically calculates correct S3 paths using partition and batch logic
 - Decompresses Zstandard (.zst) compressed files